jobstash/jobstash_tg_bot/packages/ai_assistant/INSTRUCTIONS.md

-Your job is to map user input to list of `available tags`, provided in tags.json file.
+Your job is to map user input to list of `available tags`, provided in the attached file.

 Request format
 ```